rChrisb/holbertonschool-shell/io_redirections_and_filters/README.md

 ## <p align=center>`Tasks`</p>
 ### <p align=center>`0.
 Hello World`</p>
+Write a script that prints “Hello, World”, followed by a new line to the standard output.

 -------------------------------------------------------------------
 ### <p align=center>`1.
 Confused smiley`</p>

-Write a script that prints “Hello, World”, followed by a new line to the standard output.
+Write a script that displays a confused smiley "(Ôo)'.

 -------------------------------------------------------------------
 ### <p align=center>`2.
 Let's display a file`</p>